deep-entertainment/safehouse/design/Safe House - Game Design Document.md

 **MOB BOSS ON TRIAL** by Tyrice Curtis

-Igino Varone (shown left), the alleged head of "La Famiglia", the New York based crime organization, will be on trial this friday afternoon after accuses arose of him killing a shop owner in the lower east side.
+Igino Varone (shown left), the alleged head of "La Famiglia", the New York based crime organization, will be on trial this friday afternoon after having been accused of killing a shop owner in the lower east side.

-District Attorney Brianna Allison told the New York Standard, that she will aim for life sentence.
-"We have solid evidence", Misses Allison says, "and a key witness that I have no doubt, the jury will decide in our favor.
-It is time, we put an end to the business of La Famiglia!"
+District Attorney Brianna Allison tells the New York Standard that she will aim for a life sentence.
+"We have solid evidence", Misses Allison says, "We also have a witness, so I have no doubt that the jury will rule in our favor.
+It's time that we put an end to the business of La Famiglia!"

 The public case will be held on friday, 4pm, court room 10.
 Limit seats available.